Esri/ember-cli-cedar/README.md

 }}
 ```

-See the [Cedar documentation](https://github.com/Esri/cedar/tree/v0.x) for details on how to construct a chart specification and other chart parameters.
+See the [Cedar documentation](https://esri.github.io/cedar/) for details on how to construct a [chart definition](https://esri.github.io/cedar/api/interfaces/idefinition.html) and other chart parameters.

 ## Installation
 To consume this addon in any ember application, run: